ATayebi/GridFormingConverters/README.md

 For further information do not hesitate to contact us: ali.tayyebi-khameneh@ait.ac.at

-The related publications and presentations are also publicaly available online: https://www.researchgate.net/project/Grid-Forming-Converter-Control-Design-Applications-in-Low-Inertia-Power-System
+The related publications and presentations are also publicly available online: https://www.researchgate.net/project/Grid-Forming-Converter-Control-Design-Applications-in-Low-Inertia-Power-System